 Non-discrimination Policy

-As a recipient of federal transportation funds, the Miami Valley Regional Planning Commission provides assurance of compliance with U. S. Department of Transportation requirements in regards to Title VI and civil rights.
-MVRPC’s Title VI program is described in a document entitled, Miami Valley Regional Planning Commission Title VI program procedures description, which includes instructions on how to file a complaint and a complaint form.
+As a recipient of federal transportation funds, the Miami Valley Regional Planning Commission provides Assurance of Compliance with U. S. Department of Transportation requirements in regard to Title VI and Civil Rights.
+MVRPC’s Title VI program is described in a document entitled Miami Valley Regional Planning Commission Title VI Program Plan and Procedures Description,” which includes instructions on how to file a complaint and a complaint form.
 As recipients of federal funds, the Miami Valley Regional Planning Commission and their contractors, subcontractors, material suppliers, vendors, and consultants must:

-• Ensure nondiscrimination in all of their programs and activities, whether those programs and activities are federally-funded or not.
-The factors prohibited from consideration as a basis for discriminatory action or inaction include race, color, sex, national origin, disability, age, low-income status, or limited English proficiency.
+• Ensure nondiscrimination in all of their programs and activities, whether those programs and activities are federally funded or not.
+The factors prohibited from consideration as a basis for discriminatory action or inaction include race, color, national origin, biological sex, sexual orientation and gender identity, disability, age, religion, genetic information, military status, low-income status, or limited English proficiency.

 • Provide Equal Employment Opportunity by not discriminating in employment based on race, religion, color, sex, national origin, disability, genetic information, age, sexual orientation, or military status.